 Language barriers can be another issue for migrant families, but ESL (English as a Second Language) programs are available in many public K-12 schools.
 Even adult learners can gain knowledge online through free English courses, such as those offered through edX.
 Although migrant families may struggle with access to technology, free use of computers may be available through public libraries — without need of a library card, in some locations.

-Opportunities through Online Education
+Opportunities for Hispanic Students through Online Education

 As mentioned above, online education can be a way for Hispanic students to access higher education.
 In fact, more than 5.9 million students took at least one online course in 2015, indicating this is a popular option.
 Online learning may be preferred over campus-based education for one essential reason: it enables students to complete coursework, study and do assignments from their home, work site or other location — or all of these at different times.
 Online education has other benefits as well, including: